Difference Between Symmetric and Asymmetric Multiprocessing

 • Symmetric multiprocessing

-In this article, we will be discussing the differences between Asymmetric and Symmetric multiprocessing based on several factors such as construction, memory usage, tasks performed, communication between the processors, etc.
+In this article, we will discuss the differences between Asymmetric and Symmetric multiprocessing based on several factors such as construction, memory usage, tasks performed, communication between the processors, etc.

 What is Asymmetric Multiprocessing?

-Asymmetric multiprocessors are defined as the type of processors involving the use of multiple processors controlled by a processor called the master processor.
+Asymmetric multiprocessors are defined as processors that use multiple processors controlled by a master processor.
 The processors in an asymmetric processing system operate based on a master-slave relationship.

 According to this relationship, the master processor performs the task of the operating system, manages the entire data structure, programs the slave processors, and assigns tasks to the slave processors as well.